autozimu/LanguageClient-neovim/.github/ISSUE_TEMPLATE.md

     1.
     2.
     3.
 - Logs.
-Run `:call LanguageClient_setLoggingLevel('DEBUG') |
+Ensure `let g:LanguageClient_loggingLevel = 'DEBUG'` is in minimal vimrc.
+Follow previous provided reproduction steps to reproduce the bug.
-:LanguageClientStop | :LanguageClientStart`, follow previous provided reproduction steps to reproduce the bug.
   Attach contents of `/tmp/LanguageClient.log` and `/tmp/LanguageServer.log`.

 (Please understand the more detailed information provided, the sooner a issue could be resolved.
 Low quality bug reports might be closed directly.)